srikanthmekala500/DSA-in-JavaScript/theory/react.md

 ## Use React useReducer() Hook ?

  - useReducer hook in React is used to **store and update states**, particularly in situations where the state management logic is **complex or involves multiple related values**
+ - The useReducer() hook in React is used to manage complex state changes in a React application:

  - The useReducer(**reducer, initialState**) hook accepts **2 arguments**: the **reducer function** and the **initial state**.
 The hook then **returns an array of 2 items**: the **current state** and the **dispatch function**.